PAYMENT CARD SECURITY STANDARDS

 Administrative Rule Adopted by Office of Management and Finance Pursuant to Rule-Making Authority

 The City collects payments using payment cards (credit and debit cards) for a variety of purposes.
-The payment cardholder association (Visa, Mastercard, American Express) requires that the City abide by specific information security standards, known as Payment Card Industry- Data Security Standards (PCI-DSS) in order to be permitted to process electronic payments using various payment cards.
+The payment cardholder association (Visa, Mastercard, American Express) requires that the City abide by specific information security standards, known as Payment Card Industry- Data Security Standards (PCI DSS) for permission to process electronic payments using various payment cards.

-This section outlines specific PCI-DSS requirements related to the payment card process environment used for the City.
-The payment card environment includes any City systems and network that transmit, store, or process payment cardholder data.
+This administrative rule outlines specific PCI DSS requirements related to the payment card process environment used by the City.
+The payment card environment includes any City systems and networks that transmit, store, or process payment cardholder data.

 Encryption of Data

-• All payment cardholder data shall be encrypted when transmitted over a public network such as the Internet or the City’s internal network.
-Payment cardholder data is, at a minimum, the sixteen digit primary account number.
+- All payment cardholder data shall be encrypted when transmitted over a public network such as the Internet, or the City’s internal network.
 Cardholder data may also appear in the form of the sixteen digit primary account number plus any of the following: cardholder name, expiration date, or service code.